This post contains affiliate links. Full Disclosure Policy.

 And of course, the State Rooms and Bedrooms.
 My favourite rooms are the dining room, overlooked by one of Van Dyke’s portraits of King Charles I and the stunning library, full of antique books and furniture.
 It has been the location for so many scenes in Downton Abbey.
 Some of the bedrooms upstairs were also open to look at, along with information about the locations they provide for the fictional story of Downton Abbey.

 An Evening at Highclere – What An Amazing Experience!

 As the evening drew to a close, there were more carols in The Saloon.
 Our glasses were topped up with champagne one last time and we were offered tiny cookies and miniature mince pies.
 As we drove away we reflected on not just how much we had enjoyed the evening, but how much we had learned!

 Our evening at Highclere Castle was an unforgettable experience and I hope to visit this iconic castle again soon.

 Updated: Highclere Castle is currently closed in line with government Coronavirus guidelines.
 Keep an eye on the Highclere website and Lady Carnarvon’s wonderful blog for more details of future opening hours and events.
 In the meantime, you can take a virtual tour of Highclere, with narration from “Carson the Butler” (Jim Carter) by using the Highclere Castle App.

 Highclere Castle – The Real Downton Abbey – a post from my first visit

-My husband and I attended this function as paying guests and have no connection with Highclere Castle.
+My husband and I attended this function as paying guests.
 This is not a sponsored post.